pivotal-customer0/glb-documentation/Delivery-Kit/GSLB_PCF.md

 4. Configure any regional rules (such as geographic preferences), or leave set to default for full active-active.
 <img src="images/dyn/Dyn-pools.png">
 5. Set a TTL for your records that are appropriate.
 Depending on your health checking, this value will typically be half of your health check interval.
 A good starting point is 10 minutes health check and 5 minute TTL.
 6. Set the health monitor to TCP on port 443.
 This provides basic health checking that the CF instance is running and answering on the HTTPS port.
+(HTTPS monitoring isn't currently supported without deploying a separate CF app.)
 <img src="images/dyn/Dyn-healthcheck.png">
 7. Set any notification options for any events of interest.
 8. "Store" the configuration and be sure to "PUBLISH" it when ready to go live.